What is Infrastructure-as-Code (IaC)?

 There are two ways of approaching IaC:

-• It brings efficiency and speed.
+- It enhances efficiency and speed.
 Since the infrastructure is treated as code, we can introduce automation mechanisms to make changes to the infrastructure efficiently.
 If we need to apply a change, we only need to change the code that describes the infrastructure, and that saves us time.

-• It makes version control possible.
-Since our infrastructure is defined through files that contain code, we can then implement a Git versioning control on it for better manageability.
+- It makes version control possible.
+Since our infrastructure is defined through files that contain code, we can then implement a Git versioning control for better manageability.

 IaC makes the infrastructure more flexible and agile.
 That’s because when we want to make changes to it, we simply update the code, and the infrastructure will update itself.
-And what's more amazing about IaC is that servers that are created from the same code will certainly be configured the same way and behave the same way.
+What's more amazing about IaC is that servers created from the same code behave the same way.

 IaC has some drawbacks as well.
 Let’s look at some of them:

-• It can get complex.
+- It can get complex.
 As with software development, the more complex an application becomes, the bigger the codebase that needs to be managed.
 As your infrastructure gets bigger, its code grows along with it.
-So when implementing IaC, make sure to pair it with detailed documentation so that anyone who will be managing your infrastructure won't have a hard time managing it.
+So, when implementing IaC, pair it with detailed documentation so that anyone managing your infrastructure won't have a hard time managing it.

 Be sure to implement security best practices by storing all sensitive data in a separate location to protect your infrastructure from being breached by hackers and causing damage.